laimis/stock-screener-reports/README.md

 This repo contains code that can be used to run a web portal for managing stock screener results.

-It consists of a web application for interacting with the screeners and tickers, a console app that runs screeners (currently based on finviz), and a storage layer for storing the results.
+The key components are a web application for interacting with the screener results, a console app that can be used to kick off regular screeners jobs, and storage layer that is used to store the data.

-In addition of managing individual ticker results, the site also contains functionality for observing the industries, sectors, and the overall stock market.
+In addition of managing screener results, the portal also provides a way to observe the trends across industries and sectors.
+There is an earnings section that shows the earning results for the last week and which industries had things like new highs, top movers, new lows, and top losers.

 ### Installation